Russia, US to name negotiators on ending Ukraine war - World News

 Before invading Ukraine in February 2022, Moscow had demanded NATO pull out of central and eastern Europe.

-European leaders held an emergency meeting in Paris a day earlier on trying to present a united front, on a war they have responded to with heavy sanctions on Russia.
+Warning that Russia was attempting to divide the West, the top EU diplomat Kaja Kallas told Rubio on X, "let's not walk into their traps", adding that peace can be achieved "on Ukraine's terms".

+Rubio briefed key European ministers on the Riyadh talks Tuesday, acknowledging Europe would need to be involved at some point.

-"There are other parties that have sanctions (on Russia), the European Union is going to have to be at the table at some point because they have sanctions as well," said Rubio.
+"There are other parties that have sanctions" on Russia, Rubio told them.
+"The European Union is going to have to be at the table at some point because they have sanctions as well."

-Isolated by the West for three years, Russia is hoping for a "restoration" of ties with the United States and a comeback to the international arena.

 'How to start negotiations'

-Both Russia and the United States have cast Tuesday's meeting as the beginning of a potentially lengthy process and downplayed the prospects of a breakthrough.
+Both Moscow and Washington had cast Tuesday's meeting as the beginning of a potentially lengthy process and downplayed prospects of a breakthrough.

-Russia's Ushakov told state media the talks would discuss "how to start negotiations on Ukraine".

-Trump has said he wants to end the war in Ukraine, but has thus far presented no concrete plan.
+Trump says he wants to end the war, but has presented no concrete plan.
+During the election campaign he boasted that he could do it in one day.

-The United States has urged both sides that concessions will have to be made if any talks materialise.
+Washington has told both sides that concessions will have to be made if any talks materialise.

 Russia on the eve of the summit said there cannot be even a "thought" on it giving up territory seized from Ukraine.

-The Kremlin said Tuesday that Ukraine had the "right" to join the European Union, but not the NATO military alliance.
+The Kremlin on Tuesday said Ukraine had the right to join the European Union, but not the NATO military alliance.